 - HEAD Flood: Flag excessive

-requests to bypass logging. - HTTP Pipelining: Detect multiple requests in a single connection.
+HEADrequests to bypass logging. - HTTP Pipelining: Detect multiple requests in a single connection.

 - Invalid Status Codes: Catch requests specifying odd status (e.g.,

-). - Session ID Tampering: Spot malformed or oversized session tokens.
+HTTP/1.1 999). - Session ID Tampering: Spot malformed or oversized session tokens.

 - Cookie Overflow: Detect cookies exceeding size limits (e.g., >4096 bytes).